stuartcw/python-notes/sys.md

  * exc_traceback -- traceback of exception currently being handled

 The function exc_info() should be used instead of these three, because it is thread-safe.

+#### Hooking System Exit

+* exitfunc -- if sys.exitfunc exists, this routine is called when Python exits.
+Assigning to sys.exitfunc is deprecated; use the atexit module instead.